Best Health Insurance for Seniors and Retirees (2026)

 Want more options?
 Check out all the top picks for the best Medicare Part D plans.

-Best health insurance for retirees under 65: Blue Cross Blue Shield
+Best health insurance for retirees under 65: Kaiser Permanente

-Blue Cross Blue Shield is the best company for private health insurance plans.
+Kaiser Permanente is the best company for private health insurance plans because of its excellent quality and service.

 Want more options?
 Check out all the top picks for the best health insurance companies.

-Best short-term coverage for seniors and retirees: UnitedHealthcare
+Best short-term coverage for seniors and retirees: Everest

-UnitedHealthcare is the best overall company for short-term health insurance plans.
+Everest is the best overall company for short-term health insurance plans because it has better coverage than most temporary options.

 Best health insurance for seniors who have a low income: Medicaid